fayranne/ansibleElasticsearch/README.md

    - ansible
    - boto3

-You need to clone the repository down from git at this url:
+You need to clone this repository down from git.
 Inside the newly downloaded folder you will find:
   - DNU Folder -- this is my attempt at a cluster and mostly for discussion if time permits
   - elasticsearch folder -- these are the documents that are being pulled in from the s3 bucket in the json file (included for viewing purposes)